 Admission with Advanced Standing (Transfer Credits)

-In addition to completing the regular forms issued to all matriculating students, applicants who have studied at other colleges must fill out Transcript Request Forms.
-These forms are mailed to all colleges previously attended, requesting that the forms be completed and returned to the Office of Admissions.
+In addition to completing the regular forms issued to all matriculating students, applicants who have studied at other colleges must have official transcripts from all colleges previously attended sent to the Office of Admissions.

 Non-matriculated, part-time students who have taken course work at other colleges and wish to receive transfer credit, are encouraged to seek tentative evaluations of their previous college work prior to registering for courses at Dutchess.
 Appointments for such evaluations can be made in the Office of the Registrar.